-In today’s episode, Ryan talks about the common pitfalls in writing personal statements and how you can avoid them.
+In today’s episode, I talk about the common pitfalls in writing medical school personal statements and how you can avoid them.

 Personal statements (right behind interviews) are where students fall short in their applications.
-The personal statement is an essay about you as you’re trying to convey to an admission committee why you want to be a physician, your motivations, what and who have shaped you, and your life experiences.
+The personal statement is an essay about you and your journey.
+You’re trying to convey to an admission committee why you want to be a doctor, your motivations, what’s shaped you, and your life experiences.

-After reviewing hundreds of personal statements, Ryan has identified some common trends and pitfalls in the preparation and execution of personal statements, which he will share in this episode to help you avoid them and rather strengthen your personal statements.
+After reviewing hundreds of personal statements, I’ve identified common trends and pitfalls in the preparation and execution of personal statements, which I will share in this episode to help you avoid them.

-The 5 Common Mistakes in Writing Personal Statements and How to Avoid Them:
+The 5 Most Common Medical School Personal Statement Mistakes and How to Avoid Them

 Waiting too long to do it.

-Premeds tend to focus more on things like the MCAT, getting together their extracurricular activities, descriptions for each of those, and letters of recommendation done.
-While they're all equally important, students fail to take enough time to go through writing several drafts for their personal statement.
+Premeds tend to focus more on things like the MCAT, getting together their extracurricular activities, writing descriptions for each of those, and getting their letters of recommendation done.
+While all of these are important, students fail to take enough time to go through writing several drafts for their personal statement.

 Editing in your head.

-Premeds tend to edit what they're trying to write in their head and so there are a lot of inhibitions while writing their message.
+Premeds tend to edit what they’re trying to write in their head.
+This leads to students feeling a lot of inhibitions while writing.

 Failure to express your drive, motivations, and desire to be a physician.